 Related videos:

-The dollar reached 630 Cuban pesos (CUP) on the informal market in Cuba this Tuesday, increasing by five pesos compared to Monday's close and setting a new historic high, according to real-time data recorded by elTOQUE.
+The dollar reached 630 Cuban pesos (CUP) on Tuesday in the informal market of Cuba, increasing by five pesos compared to Monday's closing and setting a new historical high, according to real-time data recorded by elTOQUE.

 In the case of the euro, the European currency remains stable at 710 CUP.

-The Freely Convertible Currency (MLC), for its part, experiences a sharp decline of 30 CUP, settling at 425 CUP.
+The Freely Convertible Currency (MLC), on the other hand, experiences a sharp decline of 30 CUP, settling at 425 CUP.

 Exchange rate today 09/06/2026 - 7:55 a.m. in Cuba:

-Exchange rate of the dollar USD to CUP according to elTOQUE: 630 CUP.
+Exchange rate of the USD to CUP according to elTOQUE: 630 CUP.

 Exchange rate of the euro EUR to CUP according to elTOQUE: 710 CUP.